development

 Running Harmony In Your Browser With No Internet Connection

-Here’s a quick start guide to running Harmony.
+Here’s a quick start guide to running Harmony, an open source tool for social science research.
 These instructions are for the complete version of Harmony including the graphical browser-based tool which is available online at https://harmonydata.ac.uk/app/.
 If you only need the Python or R libraries, or the REST API, please refer to our Github page.
 You will need to first download and install a couple of programs that Harmony needs to run.
-You need a computer with at least 16 GB RAM – in other words, a fairly high-end computer.

 Signup to our newsletter